Libido (band): 2000–2002: Hembra

 In 2000, the band took a break from touring to record their second album titled Hembra.
 It was produced by Tweety González and mixed by Doug Trantow, and was recorded in Buenos Aires and Los Angeles.
 This album marked the beginning of Líbido's working relationship with Sony Music, which helped reinforce its presence in the Peruvian market; the market had already been struck by a high level of piracy.
-The album became number 1 in Peru and the single 'En esta habitación'..
-With this album they achieved two #1 hits in the rankings of local radio stations with the singles 'Tres' and 'En esta habitación'.
-The music videos for the singles were directed by Juan Pablo Olivares y Picky Talarico, respectively.
+With this album they achieved two #1 hits in the rankings of local radio stations with the singles 'Tres' and 'En Esta Habitación'.
+The music videos for the singles were directed by Juan Pablo Olivares and Picky Talarico, respectively.

 After this, they took their music to places such as Buenos Aires, Argentina (Buenos Aires Hot Festival in January 2001); the United States (the South by Southwest Festival in Austin, Texas, in March 2001; the ASCAP AMPT Music Series Miami in October 2000, and headlining the Show to benefit IRC Miami Chapter in December 2001); Caracas, Venezuela (Festival Nuevas Bandas 2001); and Santiago, Chile (July 2001).
-During this period they received on behalf of their recording house gold and platinum albums which certified the high sales of 'Hembra' in Peru: its sales in that country were about the same as its sales throughout all the rest of the American continent.
+During this period they received on behalf of their recording house gold and platinum albums which certified the high sales of 'Hembra' in Peru; its sales in that country were about the same as its sales throughout all the rest of the Americas.

 During 2001 they continued headlining festivals in Peru: the Festival de la Cerveza in Cuzco (June 2000) and Arequipa (August 2001 and 2002); the Feria del Hogar (Lima, August 2001); and the Lima Music Fest (November 2001).
 Throughout this time, they continued holding concerts throughout the country.

 September 2002 was a high point in the life of the group.
 They received a nomination in the first MTV Video Music Awards Latinoamérica and terminated their contract with Sony Music.
-September was also the start of the recording of their third disc in Estudios Panda (Argentina), under the production of the Canadian Duane Baron and mixing engineer Thom Russo.
+September was also the start of the recording of their third disc in Estudios Panda (Argentina), under the production of Duane Baron and mixing engineer Thom Russo.

 In October 2002, Líbido won the Best South-West Artist honor at the MTV Latin American VMAs.
 This was a great moment for Peruvian rock music since it marked the first international recognition received by any Peruvian rock band.